OpenHD/Documentation/software-setup/tx-power.md

   You need to change the tx power after flashing yourself !

 Using the armed / disarmed TX power feature:
 On rtl8812au, you can specify different TX power levels for armed / disarmed state.
-To do so, leave WB_TX_PWR_IDX_O on LOW(25mW) and change TX_POWER_ARMED accordingly.
+To do so, leave TX_POWER_I on LOW(25mW) and change TX_POWER_I_ARMED accordingly.
 This avoids overheating on the bench, where there might be no adequate cooling.

 ASUS (measured) power table -